Payload-solutions/concurrency-go/chapter1/README.md

 to do its part and will detect some deadlocks (all goroutines must be blocked, or "asleep"), but this doesn't do much to help you prvend deadlocks

+### The Coffman conditions are as follows:

+*Mutual Exclusion*

+  A concurrent process holds exclusive rights to a resource at any one time.

+*Wait For Condition*

+  <p>A concurrent process must simultaneously hold a resource and be waiting for an additional resource</p>

+*No Preemption*

+  A resource held by a concurrent process can only be released by that process, so it fulfills this conditions

+*Circular Wait*

+  A concurrent process (P1) must be waiting on a chain of other concurrent process (P2), which are in turn waiting on it (P1), so it fulfills this final condition too.